2010 Singapore Grand Prix: Background

-The Singapore Grand Prix was the fifteenth round of the 2010 Formula One World Championship after taking a two-week break from the previous race in Italy.
+The Singapore Grand Prix was the 15th round of the 2010 Formula One World Championship after taking a two-week break from the previous race in Italy.
 The event was held at the Marina Bay Street Circuit in Marina Bay, Singapore, on 26 September 2010.
 The Grand Prix was contested by twelve teams with two drivers each.
 The teams, also known as constructors, were McLaren, Mercedes, Red Bull, Ferrari, Williams, Renault, Force India, Toro Rosso, Lotus, Hispania, Sauber, and Virgin.
 Sole tyre supplier Bridgestone brought the green-striped side-walled super soft "options" and medium "primes" dry compounds, and the intermediate and full wet green-lined wet-weather compounds to the Grand Prix.
 The rules of 2010 Grand Prix races stipulated that all cars should use both types of tyre during a race unless the driver used any one of two wet-weather compounds.
-Each driver was limited to eleven sets of dry tyres for the weekend.
+Each driver was limited to 11 sets of dry tyres for the weekend.

-Before the race, Red Bull driver Mark Webber led the Drivers' Championship with 187 points.
-He was ahead of Lewis Hamilton in second with 182 points and Fernando Alonso in third on 166 points.
-Hamilton's teammate Jenson Button was fourth with 165 points, and Sebastian Vettel was fifth on 163 points.
-Red Bull was leading the Constructors' Championship with 350 points; McLaren and Ferrari were second and third with 347 and 290 points respectively, while Mercedes on 158 and Renault with 127 points contended for fourth position.
+Before the race, Red Bull driver Mark Webber led the World Drivers' Championship with 187 championship points.
+He was ahead of Lewis Hamilton in second with 182 championship points and Fernando Alonso in third on 166 championship points.
+Hamilton's teammate Jenson Button was fourth with 165 championship points, and Sebastian Vettel was fifth on 163 championship points.
+Red Bull was leading the World Constructors' Championship with 350 championship points; McLaren and Ferrari were second and third with 347 and 290 championship points respectively, while Mercedes on 158 and Renault with 127 championship points contended for fourth position.